dharmab/hive/README.md

 This was written to POC a solution for running containers on Mesos masters.
 Mesos only supports running workloads on agents, but it can be useful to run containerized services on master nodes as well (e.g. monitoring and log aggregation agents).

-This POC uses Docker Swarm to launch containers on a single-node Swarm "cluster".
-It intentionally only supports a small subset of Swarm's capabilities to keep things simple.
+This POC uses Docker Swarm or systemd to manage containerized services.
+It intentionally only supports a small subset of Docker's capabilities to keep things simple.

 # Dependencies: